She is determined to learn.

-In the Democratic Republic of Congo, too many girls grow up unheard.
-Unseen.
-Underestimated.
-Their dreams—silenced by inequality.
-Their futures—shattered by violence.
+In the Democratic Republic of Congo, too many girls grow up with interrupted schooling and limited opportunities.

 A student is working on a graph notebook in a classroom.